JamesHattersley83/robofriends/README.md

 # Robofriends
-A single page application where the user can search for robot friends among all.
+A single page application built using React.
+The user can search for robot friends.

 This application created as part of Andrei Neagoie's Web Developer 2018 course on Udemy.